-Being involved with someone who zones out and ignores you one minute – and is impulsive, chatty and talking over you the next – can put demands on a relationship.
-But this can be the reality of having a partner with attention deficit hyperactivity disorder (ADHD).
+Being involved with someone who zones out and ignores you one minute, and is impulsive, chatty and talking over you the next, can put demands on a relationship to say the least.
+But for many, this is the reality.

 The person with ADHD often: